fasterthanlime/ooc-docs/source/compilers/json.rst

     The tag of the class this class extends, or ``null``.
 ``members``
     A list of 2-element lists ``[name, entity]``.
+``abstract``
+    A boolean that describes if the class is abstract or not.

 ``cover``
 ~~~~~~~~~